Corserine Walk

 Scotland, about 7 miles long.
 The car park

-for the hill walking is at the south side of
+for the hill walking is at the south side

-Corserine is behind it.
+below, Corserine is behind it.

 |

-The Roundhouse Cafe is situated close to
+The Roundhouse Cafe is close to

-riverside walk trail starts here.
-There are
+Glen riverside walk trail starts here.

-An Osprey feeding platform is situated
+An Osprey feeding platform is

 across the loch from the cafe for a pair of

-Osprey that have been frequenting Loch Doon,
+Osprey that have been frequenting Loch

-it is hoped they will breed here soon.
-You
+Doon, it is hoped they will breed here

-the birds or the mountains across the
+cafe to view the birds or the mountains

-loch.
+across the loch.

 |

-Below is a view of the hiking car parks at
+Below is a view of the hiking car parks

-Dungeon ranges.
+Kells and Dungeon ranges.

 The forest drive up to the right leads